ajbanjara/Wireshark/Development.md

   - [Tips](/Development/Tips): Some selected wisdom to ease development/debugging

+  - [Character encodings](/Development/Character-encodings): Character encodings used in Wireshark and the systems on which Wireshark runs

   - [Filename Encoding](/Development/FilenameEncoding): the various Unicode and code page encodings of filenames in GLib

   - [Lua](/Lua): Extending Wireshark with the extensible extension language